 It’s hard not to be intrigued by Wootten.
-Located beside a community park in Prahran, an innocuous ‘W’ is all that sticks out from its demure shopfront.
-Inside the studio, the first thing you notice is the rich smell of leather; then the sound of intermittent metal banging from the cordwainers in the warehouse out back.
+Inside the studio in Richmond, the first thing you notice is the rich smell of leather; then the sound of intermittent metal banging from the cordwainers in the warehouse out back.

 A large dark wooden desk sits in the middle of the space, which is lit by hanging light bulbs.
 An antique Singer sewing machine sits on an old wooden shelf near an even older-looking typewriter.
 Nina Simone’s ‘Feeling Good’ plays faintly.